 The first six months of 2019 have been eventful for the natural gas sector.
 US production hit an all-time high, global export and import concerns impacted foreign relations and international demand continued to grow.

 Unlike oil, natural gas hit its year-to-date high early in the year, when it reached US$3.04 per million British thermal units (MMBtu).
-The natural gas price has subsequently trended lower month after month, and is currently (July 8) selling for US$2.37 per MMBtu.
+The natural gas price has subsequently trended lower month after month, and as of Monday (July 8) was selling for US$2.37 per MMBtu.

-Increased use calls for increased output, but a slowdown in production usually occurs in the off seasons — summer and fall — helping to keep prices from plummeting.
+Increased use calls for increased output, but a slowdown in production usually occurs in the off seasons — summer and fall — and helps to keep prices from plummeting.
 This year, production has increased, forcing the price of natural gas lower.

-“European gas prices have fallen over 60 percent year to date, with NBP (UK) touching a ten year low,” explained Carlos Gomez, analyst at Edison Investment Research.
-“Underground gas and LNG tank storage is high for this time of year, helped by a mild winter, and continued stock builds are expected over the northern hemisphere summer.”
+“European gas prices have fallen over 60 percent year-to-date, with NBP (UK) touching a 10 year low,” explained Carlos Gomez, an analyst at Edison Investment Research.
+“Underground gas and liquefied natural gas (LNG) tank storage is high for this time of year, helped by a mild winter, and continued stock builds are expected over the northern hemisphere summer.”

 “Low pricing is expected to incentivize coal to gas switching, which should provide some price support,” said Gomez.

-US output has grown by 44 percent over the last decade; that, new offshore projects and increased refinery capacity have all contributed to the oversupply that is currently weighing down the market.
+US output has grown by 44 percent over the last decade, and along with new offshore projects and increased refinery capacity has contributed to the oversupply that is weighing down the market.